hlavacs/ViennaEntityComponentSystem/README.md

     VecsRegistry{}.has_value(handle); //true if VECS contains the entity VecsRegistry<MyEntityTypeNode>{}.has_value(handle); //true if VECS contains the entity AND entity is of type MyEntityTypeNode

-When going through a range based or for_each loop, calling *is_valid()* should be preferred.
-A part of a handle contains a type ID for the entity type.
-You can get the type index by calling
+You can get the type index of an entity by calling

     handle.type();               //call this
     VecsRegistry{}.type(handle); //or this